sebastian-east/sos-imitation-learning/README.md

 - numpy
 - sympy
 - scipy
-- CVXPY
+- CVXPY (v.
+1.1.13)
-- SCS
+- SCS (v.
+2.1.4 - important, see below)
 - jax
 - matplotlib & seaborn
+- Latex (required for generating the plots)

-In Linux, a suitable virtual environment can be created with anaconda using
+In Ubuntu, a suitable virtual environment can be created with anaconda using
 ```
-conda env create .yml
+conda env create -f environment.yml
 ```
 A suitable environment can similarly be made in other operating systems with modifications to `.yml` (or manually).

+The code is *extremely* brittle with respect to the solver used to solve the SOS optimizaiton problems.
+The code in its present version works well with SCS version 2.1.4, but does not work at all with more recent versions, or the versions of Mosek I have tried.
+Parsing and solving SOS optimization problems can be numerically challenging, and (to the best of my knowledge) there is no mature open-source SOS framework in Python that can solve this issue.
+The code has all been tested and works well using the included `environment.yml` file.

 ## Doc creation